Meet Marcus Jones

 One of my strongest early memories is from the late 1980s, when I was in my teens.
 My dad took me to the area that would eventually become Great Notley Country Park – before Great Notley Village or the Notley by-pass existed.
 I remember standing there, watching Tamdown’s Cat D8 dozer at work.
 It was enormous, one of the biggest machines they had at the time and it was cutting and shaping the balancing ponds.
 The noise, the dust, the sheer scale of it all left a real impression on me.
 I knew then that I wanted to be involved in the construction industry.

-I later joined Tamdown as an Engineer on a site in Sittingbourne after leaving university.
+I later joined Tamdown as an Engineer on various sites in Kent after leaving university.
 The commute was long, so when an opportunity came up for a Technical role in the Braintree office, I jumped at it.
 From there, I eventually moved into the Commercial department, so I have been a QS for 20+ years.

 How has the role of QS evolved since you started?